 All teachers and other professionals will complete a Self-Reflection and Professional Growth Plan (PGP), the latter of which is produced in consultation with the evaluator.
 Both shall be completed within the first 30 calendar days of reporting for employment.
 This includes late hires.
 While self-reflection is ongoing, it shall occur formally in the Fall and in the Spring.
-A PGP must be recorded on an E2 form.
+If a priority has been mutually agreed upon by the District and the Association, evaluatees shall include a goal in their Professional Growth Plan that addresses this priority.
+JCPS and JCTA are strongly encouraged to identify such a priority by March 1 of the previous school year.
+A PGP must be recorded on an E2 appropriate district form.
 A paper copy of the PGP, signed by both parties, shall be provided to the evaluatee.
 This process will be completed on an annual basis.